Innsbruck

-Innsbruck (/de/; Innschbruck /bar/) is the capital of the Austrian state of Tyrol and the fifth-largest city in Austria.
+Innsbruck (/de/; Innschbrugg /bar/) is the capital of the Austrian state of Tyrol and the fifth-largest city in Austria.
 It is located on the River Inn, at its junction with the Wipp Valley, which provides access to the Brenner Pass 30 km to the south.
 The city had a population of 132,188 in 2024.

 Innsbruck originated in the Middle Ages as a strategic crossing point over the Inn River.
 The name means "bridge over the Inn".
 In 1363, Innsbruck came under Habsburg control and later became an important residence of Emperor Maximilian I, who enriched the city with landmark buildings like the Golden Roof.
-During the Early Modern Era, it served as a key political and cultural hub of Tyrol, also playing a role as a center of Catholic reform.
+During the Early Modern Era, it served as a key political and cultural hub of Tyrol, also playing a role as a centre of Catholic reform.
 In the early 19th century, following the Treaty of Pressburg, the city was temporarily incorporated into the Kingdom of Bavaria, before returning to Austrian rule after the Congress of Vienna.

 In the broad valley between high mountains, the so-called North Chain in the Karwendel Alps (Hafelekarspitze, 2334 m) to the north and Patscherkofel (2246 m) and Serles (2718 m) to the south, Innsbruck is an internationally renowned winter sports centre; it hosted the 1964 and 1976 Winter Olympics as well as the 1984 and 1988 Winter Paralympics.
 It also hosted the first Winter Youth Olympics in 2012 and will host the 2027 Winter Deaflympics.

 History

 Antiquity

 The earliest traces suggest initial inhabitation in the early Stone Age.
 Surviving pre-Roman place names show that the area has been populated continuously.
 In the 4th century the Romans established the army station Veldidena (the name survives in today's urban district Wilten) at Oenipons (Innsbruck), to protect the economically important commercial road from Verona-Brenner-Augsburg in their province of Raetia.

 The first mention of Innsbruck dates back to the name Oeni Pontum or Oeni Pons which is Latin for bridge (pons) over the Inn (Oenus), which was an important crossing point over the Inn river.
 The Counts of Andechs acquired the town in 1180.
-In 1248 the town passed into the hands of the Counts of Tyrol.
+In 1248, the town passed into the hands of the Counts of Tyrol.
 The city's arms show a bird's-eye view of the Inn bridge, a design used since 1267.
 The route over the Brenner Pass was then a major transport and communications link between the north and the south of Europe, and the easiest route across the Alps.
 It was part of the Via Imperii, a medieval imperial road under special protection of the king.
 The revenues generated by serving as a transit station on this route enabled the city to flourish.